Taxation in Real Estate: Top Considerations When Navigating Debt Forgiveness

 Foreclosure

 Debt restructurings are not always feasible, and foreclosure may be the final outcome.
 The partnership will potentially recognize gain on the foreclosure of the property and taxable income on the forgiveness of debt based on the amount of debt that was held at the time of foreclosure.
-In lieu of foreclosure, current investors can make capital contributions, or fresh capital may be sought.
-Oftentimes, an infusion of capital will pave the way for a refinancing of the project.

 Taxpayers in the following situations have an exclusion from recognizing gross income cancellation of debt income:

-• Title 11 bankruptcy case
+• Title 11 Bankruptcy Cases

 • Insolvency

-Congressional Relief May Be in Sight
+Congressional Relief May Be In Sight for Debt Forgiveness Taxation

 Bipartisan legislation (H.R.
 5580) was introduced in the House of Representatives in September 2023.
 The legislation amends the tax code to allow commercial real estate borrowers to defer tax applied to their property investments where a debt modification has taken place.
 Congress is aiming to reduce the distress of upcoming loan maturities in the next few years, where some defaults will occur.